Illinois Unclaimed Property Finder Application

 Which agency oversees finder licensing and enforcement?

-The Illinois State Treasurer administers all finder licensing, rulemaking, and enforcement functions.
+The Illinois State Treasurer oversees finder licensing, rulemaking, and enforcement under the unclaimed property program.